-Take it from us, then, that the Mondrian London at Sea Containers on Southbank will effortlessly tick every box you could require from a central London hotel.
+Take it from us, then, that the Mondrian London at Sea Containers on Southbank will effortlessly tick every box you could require from a central London hotel or any London accommodation.
 Individuality is a trait that couldn’t be more essential in London.
 Despite the Mondrian being part of the Morgans Hotel Group, you’d never guess its affiliation with any brand.

 The bold and striking interior will take command of every one of your senses as you enter the lobby.
 Designed with an abstract blend of nautical curvatures and stark colour contrasts, you can’t help but accept you’re clearly riverside.
 A selective lighting experience radiates modern sophistication, complementing rich copper tones that exude a feel of rustic prestige throughout the entire hotel.

 We were lucky enough to be upgraded to a Riverview Suite, overlooking the twinkle of West-end lights and St. Paul’s Cathedral reflecting off the Thames.

 London can be much like New York or Hong Kong as far as hotel room stereotypes go - small and expensive.
 The Mondrian, however, does its best to mitigate such, emphasising space and minimalism.
 The furnishing is elegant yet simplistic, the bathroom bright and overwhelmingly spacious - you could almost fit another bed inside.

 Should your stay be short and sweet, or at the end of a painstakingly long international flight, I’d highly recommend relaxing at Agua Bathhouse & Spa.
 Specialised treatments are available, or simply treat yourself to a quick but deserved unwind before dinner.